celliott1/Visitor-Pattern/README.md

 Used For:
 - Used to create an external class that uses data in the other classes.
-- To perform operations across a dispate set of objects.
+- To perform operations across a disparate set of objects.
 - To decouple some logical code from the elements that you're using as input.

 Implementation: